Pro Football Hall of Fame: Criticism

 As the late 2010s approached, a number of controversial and polarizing figures began to reach eligibility for the Hall.
 For example, Darren Sharper's career achievements make him a candidate for the Hall, but there is debate over whether he should be inducted due to his conviction on multiple rape and drug distribution charges after he retired.
+Official guidelines state that off the field character issues are not allowed to influence the selection process and have not affected the ability of figures such as O. J. Simpson and Lawrence Taylor to remain enshrined in the Hall.

 Terrell Owens' exclusion from the Hall in his first two years of eligibility despite his strong individual statistics was a subject of public debate: while Owens was elected to the Hall of Fame in 2018, he refused to attend the enshrinement ceremony.